Optimus (robot): Initial reactions

 Soon after the 2021 AI Day event, many publications reacted with skepticism about the proposed product.
 Bloomberg News claimed that such a product constituted "mission creep" and stood outside "the company’s clean-energy initiatives."
 The Washington Post argued that "Tesla has a history of exaggerating timelines and overpromising at its product unveilings and investor presentations."
 The Verge similarly noted that "Tesla’s history is littered with fanciful ideas that never panned out... it’s anyone’s guess as to whether a working Tesla Bot will ever see the light of day" and, in an editorial, described the Optimus reveal as a "bizarre and brilliant bit of tomfoolery".

 The progress made with the prototypes shown at the 2022 AI Day was praised by some commentators.
 Other commentators stipulated that all that was shown in these latest presentations had already been accomplished by other robotics programs, and that there appears to be little to suggest Tesla could "outpace other companies working on similar things."

-In a 2024 essay, Robert Silverberg suggested that Optimus Generation 2 was the realization of the "humanoids" in Jack Williamson's classic 1947 science fiction story "With Folded Hands..." ("probably the best story ever written about robots" according to Silverberg), along with their worst drawbacks.
+In a 2024 essay, Robert Silverberg suggested that Optimus Generation 2 was the realization of the "humanoids" in Jack Williamson's classic 1947 science fiction story "With Folded Hands...", along with their worst drawbacks.